radofaletic/website/README.md

 # README #

-version 1.0
+version 2.0

-This PHP code is for Rado Faletič’s website
+This Node.js code is for Rado Faletič’s website

 ### Further information ###